--There'll probably only be 5 foreign teachers next academic year, so there's not a ready made social life on campus, unless you befriend students.
+-There's only 5-6 foreign teachers here, so there's not a ready made social life on campus unless you befriend students.
+If the 5 teachers got on well and socialised, that would be different, but it's always more likely that you'll have 5 or 6 people of different ages, backgrounds and personality.
 However the old hands have been here a few years and can probably point you in the direction of any type of social activities you want, as long as its not too depraved, (in which case we may be relying on you to point us in the right direction).

 -The students are quite low ability.
 (As I've pointed out, they're motivated and for me that's one of the nice things about the job)